hasura/graphql-engine/manual/files/index.rst

 Files
 =====

 File APIs on Hasura lets users upload and store files on a Hasura project and also download when required.
-The API exposes upload, download and delete methods as well as provide permission options based on user's ID or Role to decide who can create, read or delete what files.
+The API exposes upload, download and delete methods as well as provide permission options based on user's ID or Role to decide who can create, read or delete files.

 Uploading a file
 ----------------